bugzmanov/nes_ebook/src/chapter_6_1.md

 # Emulating PPU Registers
 PPU has its own memory map, composed of PPU RAM, CHR ROM, and address space mirrors.
-PPU exposes 8 IO Registers that are used by the CPU for communication.
-Those registers are mapped to **[0x2000 - 0x2007]** CPU memory map (and mirrored every 8 bytes through the region of **[0x2008 ..
+PPU exposes 8 I/O Registers that are used by the CPU for communication.
+Those registers are mapped to **[0x2000 - 0x2007]** in the CPU memory map (and mirrored every 8 bytes through the region of **[0x2008 ..
 0x3FFF]**)

  <div style="text-align:center"><img src="./images/ch6.1/image_1_ppu_registers_memory.png" width="70%"/></div>

 To be precise, PPU has its own bus used to communicate with RAM and cartridge CHR ROM.
-But we don't necessarily need to emulate that.
+But we don't necessarily need to emulate the bus.

 2 registers are responsible for accessing PPU memory map:
 * Address (0x2006) & Data (0x2006) - provide access to the memory map available for PPU

 3 registers control internal memory(OAM) that keeps the state of sprites
 * OAM Address (0x2003) & OAM Data (0x2004) - Object Attribute Memory - the space responsible for sprites
 * Direct Memory Access (0x4014) - for fast copying of 256 bytes from CPU RAM to OAM

 3 Write-only registers are controlling PPU actions:
-* Controller (0x2000) - instructs PPU on general logic flow (which mem table to use, if PPU should interrupt CPU, etc.)
+* Controller (0x2000) - instructs PPU on general logic flow (which memory table to use, if PPU should interrupt CPU, etc.)
 * Mask (0x2001) - instructs PPU how to render sprites and background
 * Scroll (0x2005) - instructs PPU how to set a viewport

 One read-only register is used for reporting PPU status:
 * Status 0x2002

-The full spec of the registers can be found on [NES Dev wiki](http://wiki.nesdev.com/w/index.php/PPU_registers)
+The full spec of the registers can be found on [NES Dev wiki](http://wiki.nesdev.com/w/index.php/PPU_registers).

  <div style="text-align:center"><img src="./images/ch6.1/image_2_cpu_ppu_communication.png" width="70%"/></div>